dvasdekis/mordhau_aws/README.md

 ## Problems / bugs

+1. Currently error towards the end of script, need to test more
-1. Engine.ini gets cleared unless write permissions are restricted
+2. Engine.ini gets cleared unless write permissions are restricted